Contributor: Lauren N. Hardy, MA of Cascade Behavioral Hospital

-The False Allure of Cocaine
+The False Allure of Cocaine and Social Success

 Cocaine may offer the allure of self-confidence, power, and social skills in movies and television, however, using this drug as a crutch for awkward social situations can lead to far greater problems down the road.
 Cocaine can trigger anxiety and fear in some and it promotes reliance on an illegal drug as a means to get through tricky social situations.

-About the Author – “Cocaine and Social Success: How to Handle Social Situations Successfully Without this Harmful Crutch” was contributed by Cascade Behavioral Hospital clinical team member Lauren N. Hardy, MA.
+“Cocaine and Social Success: How to Handle Social Situations Successfully Without this Harmful Crutch” was contributed by Cascade Behavioral Hospital clinical team member Lauren N. Hardy, MA.
 She has experience both in the treatment field as a counselor and as research analyst at Vanderbilt University where she contributed several articles and publications.